adrianocastro189/center-gossip-frame/README.md

   side.
 Automatic repositionings like those are not yet supported by the addon.
 * **Option to disable the addon:** There is no option to disable the addon in-game.
 Players who want to disable it will need to deactivate it.

+## Known issues

+* **Issues with TradeSkillMaster (TSM):** When TSM is taking over the merchant frame, the centralization process may not work as expected and show both frames on the screen.
+This is a known issue and is already being worked on.

 ## Changelog